 Why is site structure important?

 Structuring your website is crucial for both usability and findability.
 Many sites lack a sound structure to guide visitors to the product they’re looking for.
-Having a clear site structure also leads to better understanding of your site by Google, so it’s incredibly important for your SEO.
+Having a clear site structure also leads to a better understanding of your site by Google, so it’s incredibly important for your SEO.
 Let’s take a closer look at why structure is so important for your website.

 1 Importance for usability

 The structure of your website has a significant impact on its User eXperience (UX).
 If visitors can find the products and information they’re looking for, it’s more likely they’ll become customers.
 In other words, you should help them navigate your site and a good site structure will help with this.

 Navigating should be easy.
 You need to categorize your posts and products so they are easy to find and new visitors can instantly grasp what you’re writing about or selling.

 2 Importance for SEO

 1. It helps Google ‘understand’ your site

 The way you structure your site will give Google vital clues about where to find the most valuable content.
 Your site’s structure determines whether a search engine can understand what your site is about and what you’re selling.
 It also determines how quickly a search engine will find and index products.
 A good structure should, therefore, lead to a higher ranking in Google.

 2. It prevents you from competing with yourself

 On your site, you might have blog posts that are quite similar.
 If, for example, you write a lot about SEO, you could have multiple blog posts about site structure, each covering a different aspect.
 Consequently, Google won’t be able to tell which of these pages is the most important, so you’ll be competing with your own content for a high ranking in Google.
 You should let Google know which page you think is most important.
 You need a good internal linking and taxonomy structure to do this, so all those pages can work for you, instead of against you.